The-Black-Shadow/zegocloud_video_call/README.md

 - [ ] Create admin dashboard
 - [ ] Add analytics and monitoring

+## 🔀 Branches

+This repository has two main branches:

+### `main` Branch (Current)
+- Vanilla Flutter implementation
+- StatefulWidget with setState
+- Simple and straightforward
+- Perfect for beginners

+### `getx_implement` Branch
+- GetX state management
+- Clean architecture with MVC pattern
+- Reactive programming
+- Better for scalable applications
+- Recommended for production apps

+Choose the branch that best fits your project needs!

 ---

 **Built with ❤️ using Flutter and ZegoCloud**